-Then after close command prompt, Restart your system to bring these changes into effect and check internet started working.
+Then after close the command prompt, restart your system to bring these changes into effect and check internet started working.

-On next screen Select Reliable Multicast Protocol option and click OK to install the protocol.
-Reboot windows and Try reconnect your Ethernet or WiFi to see if the connection problem is gone.
+On the next screen Select Reliable Multicast Protocol option and click OK to install the protocol.
+Reboot windows and Try to reconnect your Ethernet or WiFi to see if the connection problem is gone.

 Reset TCP/IP configuration

-If both options failed to fix the problem, Lets reset the TCP/IP configuration, Which is very helpful to fix almost every network and internet related problems.
+If both options failed to fix the problem, let’s reset the TCP/IP configuration, Which is very helpful to fix almost every network and internet related problem.

 Now open the command prompt as administrator and perform Command

-ipconfig /release (to release the current IP address, If ther any)
+ipconfig /release (to release the current IP address, If there any)

 ipconfig /flushdns (To clear DNS cache)